 - Introduce yourself and build rapport by talking about your local area, with a short personal story.
-Keep a local focus throughout the meeting. - At the beginning or end of the meeting, exchange business cards. - Discuss how your state law allows for licensed hemp farming and mention that thirty-one (31) states have hemp laws and nineteen (19) states are proceeding with agricultural pilot programs raising and estimated 20,000 acres of domestic hemp. - US Senate has a bipartisan bill pending (S. 134) to authorize states to regulate commercial hemp farming.
-Share a copy of S. 134. - Tell them S. 134 was introduced by Sen. Wyden and has sixteen bipartisan cosponsors. - Explain how the market for hemp products is growing and there is big potential new market for farmers.
-Give them a copy of the HIA market press release. tiny.cc/HEMPMARKET2015 - Explain how access to seeds is a serious problem due to current law requiring DEA import permit.
+Keep a local focus throughout the meeting. - At the beginning or end of the meeting, exchange business cards. - Discuss how your state law allows for licensed hemp farming. - US Senate has a bill pending (S. 134) to authorize states to regulate commercial hemp farming.
+Share a copy of S. 134. - Tell them S. 134 was introduced by Sen. Wyden and has ten bipartisan cosponsors: Sen. McConnell (R-KY), Sen. Merkley (D-OR), Sen. Paul (R-KY), Sen. Gardner (R-CO), Sen. Franken (D-MN), Sen. Daines (R-MT), Sen. Bennet (D-CO), Sen. Tester (D-MT), Sen. Baldwin (D-WI) and Sen. Sanders (I-VT) - Explain how the market for hemp products is growing and there is big potential new market for farmers.
+Give them a copy of the HIA market press release. - Explain how access to seeds is a serious problem due to current law requiring DEA import permit.
 Some profiteers are taking advantage and selling seed for outrageous prices.
 Lack of seed is limiting opportunities to start pilot programs. - DEA is not cooperating with states, and Kentucky had to file a lawsuit.
 Some state departments of agriculture do not feel comfortable facilitating imports, leaving farmers stuck until S. 134 is approved. - Current restrictions limiting to research and pilot programs don't allow most farmers to take full advantage of market opportunities. - Ask for your Senator's co-sponsorship of S. 134. - Meetings are typically 15-30 minutes.
-Be concise and respectful of the staffers time. - Make sure to pause and allow them to absorb the information and ask questions. - Make sure to articulate (and repeat) the ask, "I/we urge the Senator to become a cosponsor S. 134, the Industrial Hemp Farming Act."
+Be concise and respectful of the staffers time. - Make sure to pause and allow them to absorb the information and ask questions. - Make sure to articulate (and repeat) the ask, "I/we urge the Senator to become a cosponsor S 134, the Industrial Hemp Farming Act."